Aisha Wahab

-Aisha Wahab (born 1987/1988) is an American politician who has served as a member of the California State Senate from the 10th district since 2022.
-A member of the Democratic Party, Wahab served on the Hayward City Council from 2018 to 2022 and was one of the first Afghan-Americans elected public office, alongside New Hampshire state representative Safiya Wazir.
+Aisha Wahab (born January 11, 1987) is an American politician who has been a member of the California State Senate from the 10th district since 2022.
+A member of the Democratic Party, she is the first Muslim elected to the California State Senate.
+Wahab served on the Hayward City Council from 2018 to 2022 and was one of the first Afghan-Americans elected to public office, alongside New Hampshire state Representative Safiya Wazir.